ecotoneframework/documentation/modelling/command-handling/external-command-handlers/README.md

 `External Command Handlers` are Services available in Dependency Container, which are defined to handle `Commands`.
 We call them External to differentiate from Aggregate Command Handlers, which will be described in later part of the section.\
 \
 In Ecotone we enable Command Handlers using attributes.
-By marking given method with               #`[CommandHandler]` we state it should be used as a `Command Handler`.
+By marking given method with `#[CommandHandler]` we state it should be used as a Command Handler.

 ```php
 class TicketService